sleepy-poc/Pokemon-Showdown-Draft-Pools/README.md

-# Pokemon-Showdown-Draft-Pools
+# Pokemon Showdown Draft Pools
-Various pokemon pools/sets, organised by average strength
+Various pokemon sets, grouped by average strength

+## Info
+Sets designed for [Pokemon Showdown Drafts](https://github.com/CactiChameleon9/Pokemon-Showdown-Drafts) by [CactiChameleon9](https://github.com/CactiChameleon9)

+Built for single battles, tailored to remove stall and hazard spam

+Are these sets optimal?
+No.

+Did I ask?
+No.

+## Contributions
+Any suggestions or bug fixes involving move compatibility, let me know in Issues ;)